 Peel potatoes and slice into fries (I like to chop my potatoes into quarters first and then slice).

 In a large bowl, toss together the potatoes, oil, salt and pepper until potatoes are coated evenly.
-Arrange on a parchment lined baking sheet so no potatoes overlap.
+Arrange on a parchment lined baking sheet (or this amazing silicone baking mat) so no potatoes overlap.
 This is a very important step because if you overcrowd your potatoes, they will not get crispy.
 According to the Bread & Wine book where I adapted this recipe from, you have to make sure they are all lined up like “little soldiers”.
 See picture below.

 Bake at 450° for 25 minutes (or until bottom of potatoes are golden and crispy) then broil for 3-4 minutes until tops get slightly browned.
 Keep an eye on them when they are under the broiler so they don’t get burned!